tj-tusharjain/azure-compute-docs/articles/virtual-machines/configure-vm-watch.md

 ### Customize VM Watch configuration

-VM watch signals can be categorized into two groups: Core and Optional.
-By default, only core group <link to plugin page> signals are enabled with default configurations <link to plugin page>.
+VM watch signals can be categorized into two groups: Core and Optional <link to plugin page>.
+By default, only core group signals are enabled with default configurations <link to plugin page>.
 However, these default settings can be easily overwritten from the "vmWatchSettings" using either the [ARM template](https://learn.microsoft.com/en-us/azure/azure-resource-manager/templates/), [AZ CLI](https://learn.microsoft.com/en-us/cli/azure/) or [Powershell](https://learn.microsoft.com/en-us/powershell/).

 To access "vmWatchSettings" for ARM Template, navigate back to the Overview Page on [Azure portal](https://portal.azure.com/) and click on the JSON view for the VM to find the code segment below.